osha7/osha7/README.md

 I'm starting a new life in coding.
-Thank you Flatiron School for offering an unbelievable Software Engineering Program.
+Thanks to Flatiron Schools unbelievable Software Engineering Program, I have recently graduated in September 2020.

 I'm a proactive individual with strong skills in project management, identifying and troubleshooting critical issues and team collaboration.
 Possessing an acute eye for graphic design & marketing, I also come with a passion for innovative tech.